 - General computer literacy skills and ability to use Microsoft office applications.

 - Willingness and ability to work flexible hours and on occasion out of hours for emergency planning and business.

 - Report Writing.

 Employer detailsEmployer name

-- Evidence of the PROUD values in daily working life
+- Evidence of a clear understanding of the Trust core values and demonstrable use of the PROUD values in daily working life.

 Sheffield Teaching Hospitals NHS Foundation TrustAddress

 Any attachments will be accessible after you click to apply.